MRLintern/MRLintern/README.md

 developing shell scripts to load, process and unload large Seismic data sets, to using Machine Learning to try and understand employee absence rates for Tesco and reduce the £2million financial loss.

-If you're interested in any of the work you find in my profile, I'd love to hear from you, especially in areas such as Numerical/Scientific Computing.
-It would be great to hear about suggestive improvements to my code or possible collaboration on open-source projects.

 <br/>

 - 🌱 I’m currently working on:

-    - Navier Stokes Equation Multithreaded Solver for 2D Open Channel Flow using different languages:
-      - Incorporates multithreading via the OpenMP API and is developed in a 'modern' Object Oriented way.

 - Stuff I love: